Guildford Owls

 The Guildford Owls are a rugby league club based in Guildford, New South Wales, Australia.
 They have previously competed in the Ron Massey Cup, the Sydney Shield and have also competed in the Sydney Metropolitan Women's Rugby League.

 History

-Guildford were founded in 1953 although the leagues club at Guildford was founded much earlier in the 1920s.
+Guildford were founded in 1953, although the leagues club at Guildford was founded much earlierin the 1920s.

 Guildford have spent much of their existence playing in the lower leagues of the New South Wales Rugby League competitions.
 One of Parramatta's greatest ever players, Brett Kenny grew up playing as a Guildford junior.

 In 1991, Guildford won the Ron Massey Cup which was then known as the Metropolitan Cup.
 In 2018, the Sydney Shield side reached the grand final against East Campbelltown Eagles but were defeated 32-22 at Leichhardt Oval.